 - Faster rate of ageing: According to medical research published in the medical journal The Lancet, “having diabetes is the clinical equivalent of aging 15 years”.
 One consequence is that diabetics are at greatly increased risk of fatal strokes and heart attacks much earlier in life.
 High blood sugar and insulin levels in type 2 diabetics promote inflammation and free radical damage to the body.
 Free radical damage to proteins such as collagen and elastin make you appear older.

-This book contains a low carbohydrate eating plan suitable for people with Syndrome X (pre-diabetes) and also type 2 diabetics.
+This book contains a low carbohydrate eating plan suitable for people with Syndrome X (pre-diabetes) and also type 2 diabetes.

-- See my book called”MAGNESIUM The Miracle Mineral You won’t believe the DIFFERENCE it makes to your HEALTH!“ This is my latest book and discusses Magnesium as being essential for hundreds of chemical reactions that take place in the body every second, with recent findings also indicating that it offers a wide range of important health-promoting benefits.
+This book discusses magnesium as being essential for hundreds of chemical reactions that take place in the body every second, with recent findings also indicating that it offers a wide range of important health-promoting benefits.

 It is possible to avoid developing type 2 diabetes, or reverse it with a change in diet and lifestyle.
 Most of the risk factors for developing type 2 diabetes are under your control; if you make different lifestyle choices you can greatly prevent the development of this disease in the first place.
 In fact, a study published in the New England Journal of Medicine found that 90 percent of cases of type 2 diabetes are preventable with lifestyle management.